Caroline Auguste Fischer: Work

+Gustav's Aberrations

 Her debut novel Gustav's Aberrations was published anonymously.
 She narrated the story from the perspective of the male protagonist, detailing his feelings towards different women in his life.
 He repeatedly idealises them and is then repulsed when he discovers a real, independent person instead of his ideal.
 Gustav ashamedly recognises the societal gap between the genders.
 Chastened and suffering from a sexually transmitted disease he returns to his first true love.
 However, he then wants to get divorced because the ideal of their marriage cannot be fulfilled: they do not have any children and, as a consequence, he believes he will make his wife unhappy.
 Like the previous wives, the wife and her wishes are not part of his imagination.
 The book ends with Gustav's premature death and his widow's second marriage, which produces many children.

+Honeymonths

 Her epistolary novel The Honeymonths, which was written not long after her divorce, is a response to Wilhelmine Karoline von Wobeser's publication Elisa, or the wife as she should be, which was a bestseller at its time, and in which von Wobeser creates the ideal image of the selfless woman.
 In 1800, Caroline Auguste's partner Fischer had written an appendix for the fifth edition in which he outlined man's right to supremacy and demanded subservience from women.
 Caroline Auguste Christiani's The Honeymonths was released anonymously.
 The female protagonist, the virtuous and gentle Julie, is, like in Elisa, trapped in an unhappy marriage of convenience and actually willingly sacrifices herself for her selfish husband, who is described as unlikeable, instead of choosing to love another man.
 In contrast, her friend Wilhelmine repudiates the contemporary image of women, refuses an arranged marriage and instead demands a temporary marriage and women's right to keep their children after a divorce.
 She urges Julie to take a stand and warns her not to become like Elisa.
 Julie ends up remaining a widow, whereas Wilhelmine finds her love.

+Protégé

-In The Protégé Fischer addresses the question of how women deal with power and how men deal with powerful women.
+In The Protégé, Fischer addresses the question of how women deal with power and how men deal with powerful women.
 The protagonist, the ruler Iwanova, resembles Catherine the Great.
 She is pitted against young Maria, the embodiment of the ideal woman in Rousseau's sense.
 Both women are connected to Prince Alexander from whose perspective the story unfolds.
 The prince rejects the ruler's love for two reasons: at first, he deems his career more important and later on he recognises the selfless love of Maria.
 Iwanova allows their marriage, but she murders the couple during their wedding night.
 Nevertheless, Iwanova is depicted positively, while Alexander is the one who does not get along with a strong woman.

+Margaret

 In the novel Margaret, two women opt against marriage.
 Rosamunde, who is a dancer, would prefer to dedicate her time for art and Margaret decides against the love of a prince and the upward mobility that would have come with the relationship.
-Instead, she dedicates herself to social work..
+Instead, she dedicates herself to social work.